-I was in a grocery store recently when the cashier asked me if I’d like my milk in a bag.
+I was in a grocery store check out line recently when the cashier asked me if I’d like my milk in a bag.

 I said “no, I like it in the bottle.
 It’s too hard to drink from the bag”.